Apply For SASSA Care Dependency Grant Online 2025

 To be eligible for the Care Dependency Grant, both the caregiver and the child must meet specific criteria:

-Caregiver Requirements:
+Caregiver Eligibility:

 • Must be the parent, primary caregiver, or a court-appointed foster parent.